 (b) any other aspect of the operation of this Act.

-3. Property vested in Minister
+3. Property vested in Minister at 1 Jan 2001

 All property that immediately before the commencement is vested in the Minister under section 6 of the repealed Act is, on the commencement, vested in the Minister for the purposes of section 215.

-4. Delegations under section 6AA
+4. Delegation in force at 1 Jan 2001 under repealed Act s.
+6AA

 A delegation under section 6AA of the repealed Act that is in force immediately before the commencement is to be taken on the commencement to be a delegation under section 224.

-5. Agreements and licences under section 6A
+5. Agreement or licence in force at 1 Jan 2001 under repealed Act s.
+6A

 An arrangement entered into, and a licence granted, under section 6A of the repealed Act that are in force immediately before the commencement are to be taken on the commencement to be respectively —